Wonziu/Advent-Of-Code-2021/README.md

 ## Day 9
-Cool way to check neighbours of 2d array with checking edge cases.
+Cool way for checking neighbours of 2d array with borders.

 ```python
 for y in range(rows):